 While her 2017 release Quiet Giant could be said to be a coming-of-age record, Sowing Acorns is very much a declaration of who Emma Langford is and intends to be, the woman and the artist.

 The songs on this album pivot on an axis of female strength and empowerment, but never shy away from vulnerability; she openly delves into personal encounters with grief, ambition, and broken relationships, while touching on other loose themes along the way.
 Regardless of whether the song drifts toward a folk or a pop sensibility, the common denominator throughout is Emma’s vocal range and tone, combined with strikingly observational and incisive lyrics.

-Earlier this year, pandemic restrictions forced the cancellation of a summer-long tour of Germany, the UK and beyond; disappointed but undeterred, she has bounced back, and is bringing a dazzling new collection of 13 warm and reflective songs to venues around Ireland and beyond in the coming months.
+In 2020 pandemic restrictions forced the cancellation of a summer-long tour of Ireland, Germany, the UK and beyond; disappointed but undeterred, she has bounced back, and is working toward bringing her dazzling new collection of 13 warm and reflective songs to live venues as soon as physically possible.

 2020, in spite of a global pandemic, seems to be Langford’s year.

 Images: 1.
-With my new pal James OR on a family holiday in Spain, 2001 2.
-Outside Lulu's Cafe, Catherine Street, Limerick, 2013 3.
-Joining Socks in the Frying Pan on stage at TheaterHaus, Stuttgart, 2017; Credit: Gregor Eisenhuth 4.
-Emma Langford poses in lamplight in the reading nook at the Tyrone Guthrie Centre, Annaghmakerrig; Credit: Conor Kerr 5.
+Emma Langford poses in lamplight in the reading nook at the Tyrone Guthrie Centre, Annaghmakerrig; Credit: Conor Kerr 2.
 Emma Langford on stage at Limerick Summer Music 2019; Credit: Zyanya Lorenzo